 By contrast, CSAs who are not confidential resources and are, instead, "Responsible Employees" under Georgia Tech's Sexual Misconduct Policy will refer the case to the Title IX Coordinator for follow-up, in addition to collecting information for campus safety statistics.
 If someone reports an incident to a Responsible Employee on campus, the report cannot remain confidential.
 The Responsible Employee is obligated to inform the Title IX Coordinator.
 If identifying information is provided, the Title IX Coordinator will endeavor to use that information to investigate the matter.
-Examples of identifying information include, but are not limited to, name, email address, apartment or room number, job title (e.g., TA for a particular class), specific description.
+Examples of identifying information include, but are not limited to, name, email address, apartment or room number, job title (e.g., Teaching Assistant for a particular class), and specific description.

-Faculty and staff who experience or wish to report concerns of sexual violence may file a confidential report through EthicsPoint (a neutral third-party host) by completing an online form at secure. ethicspoint.com/domain/media/en/gui/7508/index.html or by calling 1.866.297.0224 and having EthicsPoint transcribe the information and send it to the Institute.
+Faculty and staff who experience or wish to report concerns of sexual violence may file an anonymous report through EthicsPoint (a neutral third-party host) by completing an online form at secure. https://example.com/domain/media/en/gui/7508/index.html or by calling 1.866.297.0224 and having EthicsPoint transcribe the information and send it to the Institute.
 General information is collected for campus safety statistics, and the case is referred for investigation-to the extent possible given the information provided.

-To pursue a Title IX/Institute investigation
+To pursue a Title IX/Institute investigation - Students

-If the accused individual is a student, the victim may report the violation in writing or in person to the Title IX Coordinator.
+If the accused individual is a student, the victim may report the violation in writing or by phone to the Title IX Coordinator, Chris Griffin.
+The Title IX Coordinator can be contacted at chris.griffin@gatech.edu or 404.385.5583.

-To prepare for the official conduct process, students are encouraged to meet with a VOICE Advocate in Health Initiatives prior to making the official report.
+To prepare for the official conduct process, students may wish to meet with a VOICE Advocate in Health Initiatives prior to making the official report.
 The Advocate will share information with a student about their rights, explain the reporting and investigation process, and share additional resources.
 Visit healthinitiatives.gatech.edu/well-being/voice for contact information for VOICE Advocates.
 Victims are encouraged to report as soon as possible, and the Title IX Coordinator will review all complaints.